robtweed/node-mdbm/README.md

 - getAllSubscripts  (returns an array containing all subscript values below a specified level of subscripting)
 - increment (Atomically increments a global node, using the specified subscripts)
 - decrement (Atomically decrements a global node, using the specified subscripts)
+- remoteFunction   (Execute a function within the Mumps system and return the response)
 - version   (returns the M/DB:Mumps build number and date)

 With the exception of *version*, the APIs follow the same pattern: